GuillaumeDD/dialign/README.md

 can be seen as shared dialogue routines at the lexical level.
 They are a way to verbally align and ultimately share a common language to improve understanding, collaboration and social connection to a conversational partner.
-The second type is lexical self -repetition.
+The second type is lexical self-repetition.
 Contrary to the previous type which considers patterns that are shared between DPs, self-repetition considers each DP in isolation.
 Self-repetitions are lexical patterns appearing at least twice in the dialogue utterances of a given DP, independently of the other DP's